dsogari/tsargp/packages/tsargp/README.md

 ### Parse arguments in main script

 There are multiple ways to parse the command-line arguments.
-Below is an example.
-In the documentation, you will learn how to parse them into an existing object or class instance, specify parsing flags, and print warnings.
+Below is just an example.
+The documentation shows how to parse them into an existing object or class instance, specify parsing flags, and emit warnings.

 ```ts
 #!/usr/bin/env node